-Walking away from the station and through Fushimi Otesuji Shopping Street for about 10 minutes you will bring you to Fushimi Sakagura Koji.
-This is a complex facility where you can enjoy sake from 18 member breweries of the Fushimi Sake Brewers Association and a variety Japanese and Western foods.
+Walking away from the station and through Fushimi Otesuji Shopping Street for about 10 minutes, you will bring you to Fushimi Sakagura Koji.
+This is a complex facility where you can enjoy sake from 18 member breweries of the Fushimi Sake Brewers Association and a variety of Japanese and Western foods.

 Upon entering the main entrance on the east side, the first thing that will come into view is the Sakagura Counter.
 This 23m long counter offers an impressive display of Fushimi Sake District brand sake bottles.

 The display changes slightly depending on the season, but you will be able to sample 120 labels of seasonal sake.
 They offer 70ml small glasses, so you can try many types to find your favorite label.

 The special feature of this facility is the delivery order system.
 At typical food courts, you go to each vendor and take the food to your seat.
 However, at Fushimi Sakagura Koji, you can order food from any vendor from any seat, and it will be brought directly to your table.